2025 F2000 Italian Formula Trophy

+Jo Zeller Racing driver Sandro Zeller (top) won the F2000 Italian Formula Trophy for the first time, while Speed Motor's Karim Sartori (bottom) won the F2.0 Cup title.

 The 2025 TopJet F2000 Italian Formula Trophy was a multi-event open-wheel single seater motor racing championship.
 This was the twelfth season of the series, featuring a mix of professional and amateur drivers competing in different classes and using multiple kinds of Formula 3-, Formula Regional-.
 Formula Renault- and Formula 4-level machinery.

 The championship continued its cooperation with the Drexler-Automotive Formula Cup, with the two series sharing grids and race slots on multiple race weekends.

 Jo Zeller Racing's Sandro Zeller won the overall F2000 Championship and in doing so also became Platinum Class Champion.
 Franz Wöss Racing's defending champion Benjámin Berta secured the Super Formula Class title as Nannini Racing's Davide Pedetti won in the Gold Class, Facondini Racing's Oliver Kratsch claimed the title in the Silver Class, STAC driver Jérémy Clavaud became the inaugural Formula Regional Class Champion and Matteo Zoccali won the Entry Level Class driving for the Henry Morrogh Drivers School.
 Franz Wöss Racing defended their F2000 Teams' Championship title.

 In the F2.0 Cup, Speed Motor's Karim Sartori took the overall title as well as the Open Class title as his team claimed the F2.0 Teams' Championship.
 Neri Autosport's Bruno Mottez meanwhile won the title in the Light Class.